 his responsibility.
 To him goes the pride or shame of that use.”

-They rode on in silence and were soon at the baron’s camp where his men had waited and the dwarf jumped down and joined his companion to walk back up the trail singing a ballad in a beautiful tenor
+They rode on in silence and were soon at the baron’s camp where his men had waited.
+The dwarf jumped down and joined his companion to walk back up the trail singing a ballad in a beautiful

 tenor voice.
 Faolan recognized it.
 It was about a dwarf who fell in love with a forest nymph.
 He had learned it as an aid in learning the dwarf language.

 Lady Morrigan turned from where she was just climbing onto the baron’s wagon with Faolan’s help and smiled at him.
 “See, Sir Faolan, I heard him sing after all.”

 © Copyright 2020 R. M. Keegan.
 All rights reserved.